Does it matter where boxes are located at your project?

 Don't ever mount a swallow nest box on a tree or fence!

-- Reason: They are way too easy for predators like raccoons to reach, or for
+- Reason: They are way too easy for predators like raccoons to reach, or

-phoro below right from McCauseland and Sheila Johnston of Ontario).
+the phoro below right from McCauseland and Sheila Johnston of Ontario).

 Keep boxes away from roads and trails where people can approach easily.

-- Reason: To avoid vandalism or excess human disturbance that could cause
+- Reason: To avoid vandalism or excess human disturbance that could

-To summarize: Keep swallow boxes well away from buildings, trees and shrubs,
+To summarize: Keep swallow boxes well away from buildings, trees and

-roads, and water edges.
+shrubs, roads, and water edges.

 How far apart should Tree Swallow nest boxes be spaced?